RUSA will adopt a Business Plan to document fiscal strategies for the division that will focus and direct efforts. These strategies will:

 What types of support might you request?

-doing large-scale mailings (be certain that RUSA's name appears prominently on the envelope-otherwise people may think it is a promotion piece if it comes from a vendor)
+In-kind, providing speakers, doing large-scale mailings (be certain that RUSA's name appears prominently on the envelope-otherwise people may think it is a promotion piece if it comes from a vendor);Financial participation; donation applied to the total cost; RUSA pays the bill and is reimbursed by donor.

 You might offer to: